timbru/draft-sidrops-publication-server-bcp/draft-timbru-sidrops-publication-server-bcp-02.md

 Alternatively, the Publication Server can delay writing the notification file for this duration or clear the CDN cache for any new files it publishes.

-## Limit Notification File Size
+### Limit Notification File Size

-The size of the RRDP Notification File can significantly impact RRDP operations.
-If this file becomes too large, then it can easily result in significant traffic if the RRDP Repository does not use any CDN or in high costs if it does.
+Nowadays, most RPs use conditional requests for notification files, which reduces the traffic for repositories that do not often relative to the update frequency of RPs.
+On the other hand, for repositories that update frequently, the content uses the most traffic.
+For example, for a large repository in January 2024, with a notification file with 144 deltas covering 14 hours, the requests for the notification file used 251GB out of 55.5TB/less than 0.5% of total traffic during a period.

-[@!RFC8182] stipulated that any deltas that, combined with all more recent delta, will result in the total size of deltas exceeding the snapshot size MUST be excluded to avoid Relying Parties downloading more data than necessary.
+However, for some servers, this ratio may be different. [@!RFC8182] stipulated that the sum of the size of deltas MUST not exceed the snapshot size to avoid Relying Parties downloading more data than necessary.
+However, this does not account for the size of the notification file all RPs download.
+Keeping many deltas present may allow RPs to recover more efficiently if they are significantly out of sync.
+Still, including _all_ such deltas can also increase the total data transfer because it increases the size of the notification file.

-In addition to the restriction described above, we RECOMMEND that the Notification File size is reduced by removing delta files that have been available for more than 75 minutes.
-As RP typically refresh their caches every 10 minutes, this will ensure that deltas are available for the vast majority of RPs, while limiting the size of the Notification File.
+The Notification File size SHOULD be reduced by removing delta files that have been available for a long time to prevent this situation.
+Because some RPs will only update every 1-2 hours (in 2024), the Publication Server SHOULD include deltas for at least 4 hours.

-Furthermore, we RECOMMEND that Publication Servers with many, e.g. 1000s of, Publishers ensure they do not produce Delta Files more frequently than once per minute.
+Furthermore, we RECOMMEND that Publication Servers do not produce Delta Files more frequently than once per minute.
 A possible approach for this is that the Publication Server SHOULD publish changes at a regular (one-minute) interval.
 The Publication Server then publishes the updates received from all Publishers in this interval in a single RRDP Delta File.

+While, the latter may not reduce the amount of data due to changed objects, this will result in shorter notification files, and will reduce the number of delta files that RPs need to fetch and process.

+### Manifest and CRL Update Times

+The manifest and CRL next update time and expiry are determined by the issuing CA rather than the Publication Server.

+From the CA's point of view a longer period used between scheduled Manifest and CRL re-issuance ensures that they will have more time to resolve unforeseen operational issues.
+Their current RPKI objects would still remain valid.
+On the other hand, CAs may wish to avoid using excessive periods because it would make them vulnerable to RPKI data replay attacks.

+From the Publication Server's point of view shorter update times result in more data churn due to manifest and CRL refreshes only.
+As said, the choice is made by the CAs, but in certain setups - particularly hosted RPKI services - it may be possible to tweak the manifest and CRL re-signing timing.
+One large repository has found that increasing the re-signing cycle from once every 24 hours, to once every 48 hours (still deemed acceptable) reduced the data usage with approximately 50% as most changes in the system are due to re-signing rather than e.g. ROA changes.

-## Consistent load-balancing and Notification File Timing
+## Consistent load-balancing

+### Notification File Timing

 Notification Files MUST NOT be available to RPs before the referenced snapshot and delta files are available.